-We all have at times sensed that our opinions and our ideas don’t matter now that we’re middle-aged women.
-For women of color, that feeling is often doubly intense.
-Gail Dudley explains how this happens—despite good intentions—and how to move ahead.
+We’ve all sensed at times that our ideas don’t matter now that we’re middle-aged.
+For women of color, it can feel doubly intense.